Sharing Security Camera View

 After some trail and error, I couldn’t find a way to share the live view of the security camera.
 Instead, I could share recordings that approximate a live view in a real time fashion.
 Here is what I did.

-Second, enable the RTSP streaming.
-Usually this is done in the mobile app for the security camera, and it requires setting up a username and a password.
+Enable the RTSP streaming on the security camera.
+Usually, this is done in the companion mobile app for the security camera, and it requires setting up a username and a password.
 The URL to the RTSP stream also varies according to security camera models.
 In the unfortunate case that it is not documented, the URL can usually be found through the ONVIF specification.
 Here is one example.
 Granted, the mobile app for the security camera already shows the live view.
 The setup here is mostly for the next step, but it also enables watching the live view on third-party open source applications.
 For example, on VLC, I can use the “Open Network Stream” option, and use the URL rtsp://<user>:<pw>@<camera_ip>:<port>/path/to/stream.
 I can even use FFplay in the same sense as shown below.
 More discussions on the command line parameters later.

-Third, find a computing device.
+Find a computing device.
 Mine is the old Android phone in my previous post.
 A Raspberry Pi or the like is perfectly fine.
 A home lab or a home server also works.
-The key point here is to find a device that can run all day every day and supports FFmpeg as well as Rclone.
+The key point here is to find a device that can run all day every day, and supports FFmpeg, Rclone, and inotify-tools.
+Technically, inotify-tools can be replaced by other similar tools.
+See Step 5 for further details.

-Forth, set up recording.
+Finally, set up the actual recording.
 I use FFmpeg to record the secondary low-resolution RTSP stream from the security camera.
 The command line parameters are tweaked in a way that the recording will be in 5-minute chunks.
 Below is the command I use.
+Note that I execute this command under the <watch_folder> as mentioned in Step 5.

 ffmpeg \